 Rumipamga is a word taken from Kichwa, meaning “flatland.”
 This is a large ravine originating on the Pichincha Volcano slopes and shares the name with the neighborhood where the archeology park is located.

 As we walk through the museum’s different exhibits or areas, our guide shows us the remains corresponding to several archeological periods.
 From the late Formative period(1500 BC to 500 BC) to the “Regional Development” (500 BC to 500 AD), we get to see depictions of each area and activity back in pre-Columbian times in Quito.

 Archeologists have found evidence of three distinct cultural time periods.
 The Late Formative (1500 BCE to 500 BCE) shows signs of ancient tools.
-The Regional Development (500 BCE to 500 CE) is marked by deep tombs and the Integration Period (500 CE to 1500 CE) defined by the discovery of “bohios” or well-built huts made from mud and straw.
+The Regional Development (500 BCE to 500 CE) is marked by deep tombs, and the Integration Period (500 CE to 1500 CE) is defined by the discovery of “bohios” or well-built huts made from mud and straw.
 All these are cultures that settled in Quito before the arrival of the Incas.

 Besides, there are some remains from the Yumbo ancestral sun culture, such as their trading routes(culuncos) that connected the Coastal region with the highlands.